 Girdwood is not your average resort town.
-While it might draw in a large number of visitors every year, largely thanks to Hotel Alyeska, a luxury resort at the base of Mount Alyeska, it is a small, tight-knit community where you can find a range of characters, from ski bums to senators, all with a great love for the outdoors (check out our Girdwood FAQs page).
+While it draws a good number of visitors, largely thanks to Hotel Alyeska, a luxury resort at the base of Mount Alyeska, it is a small, tight-knit community where you can find a range of characters, from ski bums to senators, all with a great love for the outdoors.
 Just an hour's drive from Anchorage, or a short ride on the Alaska Railroad, this eclectic town is a favorite stop for visitors and locals.

 Originally called “Glacier City” for the icy behemoths that rim the surrounding mountains, it’s no surprise that touring a glacier is so easily accessible.
-You can go on a guided hike over Alaska’s glaciers and mountain ridges.
+You can go on a guided hike over Alaska’s glaciers or kayak right up to one.
 If you want to strike it rich, you can go on a gold panning tour.
 Flightsee over glaciers and take in the amazing Prince William Sound.
 Enjoy the views from a raft, or take the wheel with a Jeep or ATV.
 And if you’re in the mood to mush, you can go dog sledding across a glacier.
-If you want to see wildlife up close, check out the 140-acre Alaska Wildlife Conservation Center just 11 miles pas the Girdwood turnoff.
+If you want to see wildlife up close, check out the 140-acre Alaska Wildlife Conservation Center just 11 miles past the Girdwood turnoff.

 For many, winter in Girdwood is a non-stop holiday.
 Skiers, snowboarders, and outdoor enthusiasts revel in the trails and slopes that the town has to offer.
 Looking for new gear to hit the slopes?
 Be sure to stop in at the local ski shop.
-Girdwood has a number of fairs and festivals that draw in large crowds throughout the rest of the year.
+Girdwood has a some one-of-a-kind fairs and festivals, like Slush Cup the second weekend of April and Forest Fair July 4th weekend.
 And if you’re planning to explore the area on your own, be sure to check out Girdwood’s top trails in summer and winter.
 One of our favorites in Alaska is the Winner Creek Trail that winds through the northernmost rainforest in the US to a thundering waterfall.